ljsinclair/featurebase-docs/_includes/concepts/concept-bitmap-standard-data-type-table.md

-Each value of user data mapped to the following data types are converted to standard bitmaps:
+Each value of user data mapped to the following data types are converted to equality encoded bitmaps:

 | User data | FeatureBase data type |
 |---|---|